estnltk/ettenten-experiments/weblang_detection/readme.md

 	- Command line: `python process_and_save_results.py kirjak_vs_mittekirjak_ettenten kirjak_vs_mittekirjak_ettenten_tagged`
 	- Arguments: first argument is a folder of json-files that need to be tagged (`kirjak_vs_mittekirjak_ettenten`); second argument is an empty folder for tagged output files (`kirjak_vs_mittekirjak_ettenten_tagged`).

-* `paragraphweblanguagescoreretagger_tutorial` -- tutorial on how to use paragraphweblanguagescoreretagger.
+* `paragraphweblanguagescoreretagger_tutorial.ipynb` -- tutorial on how to use paragraphweblanguagescoreretagger.
 	- The output of script `process_and_save_results.py` is required for running the second example in the notebook -- folder named `kirjak_vs_mittekirjak_ettenten_tagged`.

 * `retagger_results_kirjak_vs_mittekirjak_to_csv.py` -- creates a csv-file `weblang_scores.csv`.
 In there all files with the total number of detected features are presented.